-Nearly 1,500 students attend the Naval Postgraduate School.
-The student body consists of officers from the five U.S. uniformed services, officers from approximately 30 other countries and a small number of civilian employees.
+Nearly 1,400 students attend the Naval Postgraduate School in resident, and another 150 in off campus, programs.
+The student body consists of U.S. officers from all branches of the uniformed services, officers from approximately 30 other countries and a small number of civilian employees.
 Selection of officers for fully funded graduate education is based upon outstanding professional performance as an officer, promotion potential and a strong academic background.